G5JDA/SOTAtoADIF/CONTRIBUTING.md

 All Python code should follow the general intent of PEP8.

 **There is one major exception: line length should be limited to 120 characters.**

-Develop for no older than Python 3.10, preferably 3.11 or 3.12.

 <!-- omit in toc -->
 ## Attribution